Convex-Dev/design/cad/004_accounts/README.md

 ### Controllers

 Optionally, an account may define a controller, giving the ability to one or more other accounts to control the account.
+The controller may be a specific address of another account, or a trust monitor that permits access to an arbitrary set of accounts that may be defined in code (e.g. accounts authorised by a governance actor or DAO).

 This is a powerful capability.
-A Controller Account can be used, for example, to give "root" Access to an Actor so that it can be upgraded or fixed after deployment.
+A controller account can be used, for example, to give "root" access to an actor so that it can be upgraded or debugged after deployment.

-It is also a risk: Users SHOULD NOT set a Controller for any Account they wish to keep secure unless:
+It is also a risk: Users SHOULD NOT set a Controller for any higgh value account they wish to keep secure unless:
 - They know exactly what they are doing
-- They fully trust the Account(s) they are giving control access to.
+- They fully trust the account(s) they are giving controller access to.

 ### Recycling Accounts

 It is possible to recycle old accounts, perhaps even selling them!
-This is likely to be cheaper and more efficient than creating a new Account, since it will save memory.
+This is likely to be cheaper and more efficient than creating a new account, since it will save memory.
 It also helps keep the CVM state smaller overall.

 An example procedure for doing this securely is:
 - Transfer away any digital assets or other access control rights you want to keep
-- Set the Controller to `nil`
+- Set the controller to `nil`
-- Delete unwanted definitions fro the Account with `*undef*`
+- Delete unwanted definitions fro the account's environment with `undef`
 - Especially, it is important to delete:
   - any exported functions that might be called externally
-  - The `*schedule-start*` value, which may enable Scheduled Operations
+  - The `*schedule-start*` value, which may enable scheduled operations
-- Set the Account Key to the Public Key of the new Owner
+- Set the account public key to the public key of the new owner

 With this method, accounts may be re-used by different individuals, with the secure knowledge that the previous owner(s) no longer have any control over the account.